-The SAT Math section isn't just testing whether you can plug numbers into formulas—it's testing whether you understand when and why to use each formula.
-The test writers design questions that require you to recognize which mathematical relationship applies to a given situation, often disguising familiar concepts in unfamiliar contexts.
-You're being tested on your ability to connect geometry, algebra, coordinate relationships, and quantitative reasoning into a coherent problem-solving toolkit.
+The SAT Math section tests whether you understand when and why to use each formula, not just whether you can plug in numbers.
+The test writers design questions that require you to recognize which mathematical relationship applies, often disguising familiar concepts in unfamiliar contexts.

-Here's the good news: the SAT actually provides many formulas in a reference box at the start of each math section.
-But here's what they don't tell you—students who've internalized these formulas solve problems faster and more accurately than those who have to look them up mid-problem.
-Don't just memorize these formulas; know what each one measures, when it applies, and how it connects to other mathematical concepts.
+The SAT provides many formulas in a reference box at the start of each math section.
+But students who've internalized these formulas solve problems faster and more accurately than those who look them up mid-problem.
+Don't just memorize these formulas; know what each one measures, when it applies, and how it connects to other concepts.
 That's what separates a good score from a great one.

 Coordinate Geometry Fundamentals

 These formulas describe relationships between points on the coordinate plane.
-They all derive from the same underlying principle: using horizontal and vertical distances to calculate geometric properties.
+They all build on the same idea: using horizontal and vertical distances to calculate geometric properties.

 Slope Formula

-• Positive slopes go upward left-to-right; negative slopes go downward; zero slope means horizontal
+Positive slopes go upward left-to-right; negative slopes go downward; zero slope means horizontal; undefined slope means vertical

-• Essential for writing linear equations and determining if lines are parallel (same slope) or perpendicular (negative reciprocal slopes)
+Essential for writing linear equations and determining if lines are parallel (same slope) or perpendicular (negative reciprocal slopes, meaning m1โโ m2โ=โ1)

 Distance Formula

-• Derived from the Pythagorean theorem—the distance is the hypotenuse of a right triangle formed by horizontal and vertical legs
+This is derived from the Pythagorean theorem: the distance is the hypotenuse of a right triangle formed by horizontal and vertical legs

 Midpoint Formula